tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 These steps highlight how we need to work within Django's framework to bind models, views and templates together.

 ## Showing Categories on Rango's Homepage
-One of the requirements regarding the main page was to show the top five rango'ed categories.
+One of the requirements regarding the main page was to show the top five categories present within your app's database.
 To fulfil this requirement, we will go through each of the above steps.

 ### Importing Required Models
 First, we need to complete step one.
 Open `rango/views.py` and at the top of the file, after the other imports, import the `Category` model from Rango's `models.py` file.